About the 11+

 Different 11+ Test Providers

-Schools set their own entrance exams, but many choose to use either GL Assessment (NFER) or CEM (University of Durham) exams.
-All of the exams are intended to assess a child’s natural ability and look for their potential in exams.
+Schools set their own entrance exams, but many choose to use either GL Assessment (formerly known as NFER) or CEM (University of Durham) exams.
+All of the exams are intended to assess a child’s natural ability and look for academic potential.
 The content varies from year to year in order to distinguish between candidates who have prepared comprehensively from past paper materials.

-Both providers offer sample materials to familiarise candidates with the format of the exams and offer example questions.
+Both providers offer sample materials and example questions to familiarise candidates with the format of the exams.

 GL Assessment separates English, maths, verbal and non-verbal reasoning into separate sections (except in Kent, where bespoke tests require students to use skills from all of the different sections).